COVID 19 EMERGENCY - Supporting an Emergency Plan in the Wakiso District, Uganda

-Beneficiary: A-Z Children Ltd T/A Nurture Africa
+Beneficiary: A-Z Children Ltd T/A Nurture Africa (NA)

 Nurture Africa is a non-governmental organisation registered both internationally and in Uganda.
 The organisation has a targeted focus upon providing access to healthcare, education and economic empowerment through business training and micro-finance projects and mainstreams child rights and gender equality throughout its projects.

 The Nurture Africa Health Centre in Wakiso District, Uganda, is a 24-hour facility providing emergency, primary health, HIV care and treatment, Tuberculosis (TB), maternal and child health (including ante natal, ultrasound, delivery, post-natal care, immunisation, family planning) to approximately 30,000 patients a year.
 It serves the population of Nansana and surrounding areas with a catchment area of approximately 500,000.
 It serves the most vulnerable in society; those living below the poverty line, who are HIV infected or with other factors that make them vulnerable.